wireapp/wire-server/tools/convert-to-cabal/README.md

 - Nix integration (`nix: True` in `~/.cabal/config`) is not supported in new-build. https://github.com/haskell/cabal/issues/4646
-  That's why you have to enter the environment defined by `cabal-deps.nix` manually (or via direnv) to use cabal.
+  That's why you have to enter the environment defined by `direnv.nix` manually (or via direnv) to use cabal.

 - cabal oddity?
 Specifying `--ghc-options` twice yields different result